junxit/us-congress-bills-113/metadata.md

 - 2013-02-25 — Mr. Smith (TX) moved to suspend the rules and pass the bill.
 - 2013-02-25 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 394 - 0, 1 Present (Roll no. 47). (text: CR H602)
 - 2013-02-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 394 - 0, 1 Present (Roll no. 47).(text: CR H602)
+- 2013-02-26 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.